 How does the iPhone 7 Plus's Portrait mode compare to the Honor 8's?
 Here are our tests!

 The iPhone 7 Plus has two camera sensors, one with a 28mm depth of field and the other 56mm, meant to take photos at a "telephoto" format.
-In reality, the second sensor provides a lot of extra data to the sensor, as proven by the Portrait mode that is currently in beta and is coming soon to all iPhone 7 Plus units in October.
+In reality, the second sensor provides a lot of extra data to the sensor, as proven by the iPhone 7 Plus's Portrait mode, which is available to all larger-iPhone users in iOS 10.1.

 But such a Portrait mode, as Apple calls it, is not uncommon.
 It's been available in some Android phones for years.
 Specifically, the HTC One M8 added a second 2MP camera sensor for this very purpose, and while it was well-received, it never gained the adoption that HTC wanted to justify its addition to the phone's sequel the following year.